bestever255/smallTalk/README.md

-# tinder_clone
+# smallTalk

-A new Flutter project.
+Flutter APP using BLoC for state managment and firebase for data storage
 ## Getting Started

 This project is a starting point for a Flutter application.